farseenmanekhan1232/neustream/UI-UX-Design-Document.md

 - Advanced analytics
 - Mobile application

-With focused UX improvements, particularly around onboarding and setup, NeuStream has the potential to significantly reduce the barrier to entry for multistreaming and capture a larger share of the content creator market.
+With focused UX improvements, particularly around onboarding and setup, neustream has the potential to significantly reduce the barrier to entry for multistreaming and capture a larger share of the content creator market.

 ---